Dhavincee/alx-pre_course/README.md

 2nd readme
-This update is for collaboration: be up to date
+This update was made by me